Quickly exit this site by pressing the Escape key Leave this site

 3.5.1.3 All staff who agree to opt-out will still be required to maintain a record of their hours of work.

-3.5.1.4 A copy of the signed agreement should be sent to the Business Centre for inclusion on the individual’s personal file.
+3.5.1.4 A copy of the signed agreement should be sent to the business centre for inclusion on the individual’s personal file.

 3.5.2.1 Any member of the force who wishes to engage in secondary employment, business interests, the special constabulary or voluntary work may be required to sign an opt-out agreement, as detailed below:

-3.5.2.2 Secondary employment (and business interests involving secondary employment) - individuals are required to inform the force of any secondary employment undertaken and to declare their hours of work.
+3.5.2.2 Secondary employment (and business interests involving secondary employment) - Individuals are required to inform the force of any secondary employment undertaken and to declare their hours of work.
 Where an individual works in two or more separate jobs for Essex Police and Kent Police they must ensure that each supervisor is aware of the hours worked in the other role.
 Staff may be required to sign an opt-out agreement, agreeing to work in excess of 48 hours per week before they undertake secondary employment.
 Secondary employment will not be undertaken without the express written authority on a PERS73.

 3.5.2.4 Volunteer workers – volunteers will be expected to comply with the WTRs, in the same way as members of the special constabulary.